 Who Refers Patients?

-Referrals to pulmonary rehabilitation programs can come from:
+Depending on the health service referrals to pulmonary rehabilitation programs can come from:

 - Respiratory specialists including physicians, surgeons, physiotherapists and nurses.